Bali Tourism Targets 11 Million Tourists 2023

 The continuing increase in the number of international airlines and air routes connecting the world traveling to Denpasar’s Ngurah Rai International Airport has prompted the management of Bali’s airport to target 11 million international and domestic travelers in 2023.

 Spirits buoyed by the reactivation of flights between Kuala Lumpur and Denpasar by Air Asia X, Handy Heryudhitiawan, the general manager of Bali’s airport, has retargeted the total number of domestic and international passengers traveling through his airport at 11 million.
-Although there is only a little more than a month remaining in the year, he is optimistic that the 11 million total Malasyain traveler target will be reached.
+Although there is only a little more than a month remaining in the year, he is optimistic that the 11 million total Malasyain traveler target will be reached. <Testing again at 2nd august 2023; 11:40> This time it will work.

 Many are challenging Handy Heryudhitiawan’s projection suggesting it may be over-ambitious or misspoken, including all passengers of any nationality traveling on flights traveling between Malaysia and Bali.
 But, even from that perspective, the 11 million figure appears to be very over-inflated.
 (Main Article: Bali Tourism Targets)